isleofyou/travel-tracker/README.md

    npm start
    ```
 5. Open the travel-tracker program and run npm start
-6. Log in with username: traveler(1-50) and password: travel
+6. Log in with username: traveler(1-50) and password: travel.

 <p align="right">(<a href="#top">back to top</a>)</p>